open-telemetry/opentelemetry.io/content/en/docs/collector/installation.md

 ## Docker

-Pull a docker image and run the collector in a container.
-Replace `{{% param collectorVersion %}}` with the version of the Collector you wish to run.
+The following commands pull a Docker image and run the Collector in a container.
+Replace `{{% param collectorVersion %}}` with the version of the Collector you want to run.

 {{< tabpane text=true >}} {{% tab DockerHub %}}